Cultural Types - The Lewis Model. Culture Triangle

 Spaniards - full of warmth and vitality, visionaries, focus on ideas and ideals, effective in persuasion, often resolve conflicts through mediation, loyal team members when appreciated.
 When needed - they work many hours without a break.

-Germans - pay attention to technical details, plan distant matters, have general competencies, stick to plans and deadlines, easily identify difficulties, and try to anticipate problems that may arise in the future.
+Germans - pay attention to technical details, plan distant matters, have general competencies, stick to plans and deadlines, identify difficulties readily, and try to anticipate problems that may arise in the future.

-Swedes - Logical and practical, they have a good understanding and analysis of processes, laws, and rules; they use compromise solutions in "no way out" situations.
-They remain calm and polite in conflict situations, are strong in planning technical details, and always consult others.
+Swedes - Logical and practical, have a good understanding and analysis of processes, laws, and rules; they use compromise solutions in "no way out" situations.
+They remain calm and polite in conflict situations, are skilled in planning technical details, and always consult others.

-Italians - Visionary, good in interpersonal relations, they can often "glue" even difficult teams, conduct disputes and discussions perfectly, especially among Latinos, flexible, reasonable, never disregard seemingly less important matters, they can work at different times depending on the needs.
+Italians - Visionary, good in interpersonal relations, they can often glue even conflicted teams, conduct disputes and discussions flawlessly, especially among Latinos, flexible, reasonable, never disregard seemingly less important matters, they can work at different times depending on the needs.

 Strengths and weaknesses of different nationalities from all over the world

 Lewis and his team undertake highly intricate work.
-His writing on multiculturalism clearly showcases his strong commitment to this topic.
-It's noteworthy that his book is a comprehensive 600-page tome, featuring over 100 distinct diagrams and charts.
+His writing on multiculturalism showcases his strong commitment to this topic.
+His book is a comprehensive 600-page tome featuring over 100 distinct diagrams and charts.

 One of his quotes that stands out is: